 Transportation between the continental U.S. and Alaska or Hawaii.
 The tax on transportation of persons by air does not apply to the part of the trip between the point at which the route of transportation leaves or enters the continental United States (or a port or station in the 225-mile zone) and the point at which it enters or leaves Hawaii or Alaska.
 Leaving or entering occurs when the route of the transportation passes over either the United States border or a point 3 nautical miles (3.45 statute miles) from low tide on the coast line, or when it leaves a port or station in the 225-mile zone.
-Therefore, this transportation is subject to the percentage tax on the part of the trip in U.S. air space, the domestic-segment tax for each domestic segment, and a single use-of-internationalfacilities tax of \$6 per one-way flight.
-(After 1998, the \$6 tax will be adjusted for inflation.)
+Therefore, this transportation is subject to the percentage tax on the part of the trip in U.S. airspace, the domestic-segment tax for each domestic segment, and the tax on the use of international air travel facilities, discussed later.